 [Welsh language spoken by locals]

-Taking advantage of the mobility our rental car provides, we're enjoying a Bed and Breakfast immersed in the lush Welsh country side.
-The breakfast is as good as any fancy hotel, the rooms come with elegant old four posters beds, the lounge is just right for making friends from around the world, and the pristine setting is ideal for testing the reflexes of the family's sheep dogs.
+Taking advantage of the mobility our rental car provides, we're enjoying a bed & breakfast immersed in the lush Welsh country side.
+The breakfast is as good as [at] any fancy hotel, the rooms come with elegant old four-poster beds, the lounge is just right for making friends from around the world, and the pristine setting is ideal for testing the reflexes of the family's sheepdogs.

 And every once in a while, that means in for a good haircut.

-Here, the mechanical loom reads a pattern to weave a fine design.
-And if all that hard work stokes your need for a warm and wearable souvenir — that's part of the mill visit as well.
+Here, the mechanical loom reads a pattern to weave an intricate design.
+And if all that hard work stokes your need for a warm and wearable souvenir, that's part of the mill visit as well.

-For some heavier industry, we're visiting Blaenau Ffestiniog the quintessential Welsh slate-mining town.
-The shops seem to have changed little since the mines stopped being profitable in the 1960s.
-Long rows of humble homes, nicknamed "two-up and two-down" for their tiny rooms, feel empty as the town's population today is half what it was in its slate mining heyday.
+For some heavier industry, we're visiting Blaenau Ffestiniog, the quintessential Welsh slate-mining town.
+The shops seem to have changed little since the mines stopped being profitable back in the 1960s.
+Long rows of humble homes, nicknamed "two-up and two-down" for their tiny rooms, feel empty as the town's population today is half what it was in its slate-mining heyday.

-[35,] Blaenau Ffestiniog was a company town and that company was the Llechwedd slate mine.
+Blaenau Ffestiniog was a company town, and that company was the Llechwedd slate mine.
 Slate mining played a blockbuster role in Welsh heritage, and the Llechwedd mine now welcomes visitors.
 It does a fine job of explaining the mining culture of Victorian Wales.

 Guide: Down here, we're about 300 feet underground.
-On the deep mine you can go down to 450 feet, but the mine itself is about 1500 feet deep.
-Working hours would be from about 6.00 in the morning to 6.00 at night, half an hour break for lunch and they'd work for 6 days a week with Sundays being the only days off.
-They'd have 3 days holidays every year, they were usually Christmas day, Good Friday, and Thanksgiving Day, and they were taken without pay.
+On the deep mines, though, you can go down to 450 feet, but the mine itself is over 1,500 feet deep.
+Working hours would be from 6:00 in the morning till 6:00 at night, half an hour break for the lunch, and they'd work for six days a week with Sundays being the only days off.
+They'd have three days holidays every year: They were usually Christmas day, Good Friday, and Thanksgiving Day, and they were taken without pay.

 Our tour finishes with a slate-splitting demonstration.

-Guide: Now to try and cut the slate down he'd try and cut the block in half every time.
-Slate splitting is still done the same way today as it was 150 years ago, it's still done by hand.
-They've tried to invent machines to do it, but at the moment nothing can beat man doing the job.
+Guide: Now to try and cut the slate down he would try and cut the block down in half every time.
+Slate splitting is still done the same way today as it was 150 years ago; it's still done by hand.
+They've tried to invent machines to do this work, but at the moment nothing can beat man in doing the job.